NevermindNilas/TheAnimeScripter/README.md

   - Rife 4.6, Rife4.14, Rife 4.15, Rife 4.16-lite and NCNN versions for each of them and GMFSS.

 Denoise:
-  - SCUNet, NAFNet, Span ( 1x pretrain model )
+  - SCUNet, NAFNet, Span, DPIR ( 1x pretrain model )

 ## 🙏 Acknowledgements